• Skip to primary navigation

 2. Boil the pasta separately before adding it to the soup so it doesn't soak up all of the chicken broth.

-3. Substitute 4 teaspoons of fresh herbs for 2 teaspoons of dried Italian herbs.
+3. Substitute 4 teaspoons of fresh herbs with 2 teaspoons of dried Italian herbs.
 Thyme, rosemary, and oregano are excellent in this soup.

 Nutrition